What do I need to drive in France?

 It used to be that a driver was required by law to carry breathalysers with them when driving in France, luckily that rule was changed in 2020.
 However, we would still recommend you take one with you just in case.

-French police have the power to carry out random breathalyser tests, just like in the UK, if they suspect you are drunk-driving.
+French police have the power to carry out random breathalyser tests, just like in the UK, if they suspect you are drink-driving.
 A test is also compulsory if you are involved in a traffic incident or you’ve committed a driving offence.

 Parking